A Matter of Time (Star Trek: The Next Generation): Plot

+Production

+The role of Rasmussen was originally written for Robin Williams, but Williams couldn't take the role due to his commitments with Steven Spielberg's Hook.

 Awards

-This episode won an Emmy Award for Outstanding Special Visual Effects.
+This episode won an Emmy Award for Individual Achievement in Special Visual Effects; a second award, in the same category (common at the time), went to the episode "Conundrum".

-Reception

-In 2019, Higgy Pop noted this episode as one of the time travel stories of the Star Trek franchise.

 Releases

-The episode was released in the United States on November 5, 2002, as part of the season five DVD box set.
-The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day, November 19, 2013.
+The episode was released in the United States on November 5, 2002, as part of the Season 5 DVD box set.
+The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day.